This policy is to provide direction on the reimbursement of anesthesia services.

 The reporting of anesthesia services is appropriate by or under the responsible supervision of a physician.
-These services may include but are not limited to general, regional, supplementation of local anesthesia, or other supportive services to afford the patient the anesthesia care deemed optimal by the anesthesiologist during any procedure.
+These services may include but are not limited to general, regional, supplementation of local anesthesia, or other supportive services to afford the patient the anesthesia care deemed optimal by the anesthesiologist or CRNA during any procedure.
 Providers using a sedation scale must ensure the code reported directly reflects the level of sedation provided to the patient in accordance with correct coding.

-If monitoring services are reported on the same day as anesthesia, and the charges are itemized, the Plan will combine the charges and reimburse only the anesthesia.
+If monitoring services are reported on the same day as anesthesia, and the charges are itemized, the charges for both services will be combined and only the anesthesia will be reimbursed.
 Reimbursement for the anesthesia performed on the same date of service includes the allowance for these services and are not eligible as a separate and distinct service.
 A participating or network provider cannot bill the member separately for these services.
 If these services are performed independently, report the service with modifier 59.

 Examples of monitoring procedures performed while administering anesthesia or for purposes of intraoperative anesthesia management are:

-Note: Modifier 59 may be reported with a non-E/M service, to identify it as distinct or independent from other non-E/M services performed on the same day.
-When modifier 59 is reported, the patient medical record must support its use in accordance with CPT guidelines.
+Note: Modifier 59 may be reported with a non-evaluation and management E&M service, to identify it as distinct or independent from other non-E&M services performed on the same day.
+When modifier 59 is reported, the patient’s medical record must support its use in accordance with CPT guidelines.

 The amount for physician anesthesia services is based on allowable base and time units multiplied by an anesthesia conversion factor.